jpaveiro/RpgAPI-PAM2/README.md

-João Pedro Aveiro
+# João Pedro Aveiro & Yasmim Kondo
-Yasmim Kondo
+## Feito até a atividade 8